-- a.
-Issue a declaratory judgment stating that the Rule is unauthorized by law and contrary to the Constitution and laws of the United States; - b.
-Vacate and set aside the Rule; - Preliminarily and permanently enjoin defendants from implementing the Rule or taking any actions to enforce or apply it; - d.
-Award plaintiffs attorneys' fees; and - e.
-Grant such additional relief as the Court considers just.
+- Issue a declaratory judgment stating that the Rule is unauthorized by law a. and contrary to the Constitution and laws of the United States; - Vacate and set aside the Rule; b. - Preliminarily and permanently enjoin defendants from implementing the c.
+Rule or taking any actions to enforce or apply it; - Award plaintiffs attorneys' fees; and d. - Grant such additional relief as the Court considers just. e.

-Dated: New York, New York August 27, 2019
+Dated: New York, New York October 2, 2020